-In the event that an unforeseen extreme weather event does occur during a Time Trial, the following actions will be followed:
+In the event that an unforeseen extreme weather event does occur during a Time Trial, the following actions are followed:

-Event Action Ву Notes Lightning storm Direct all paddlers away from path of storm through contact with Safety Monitors Timekeeping Supervisor Each group of paddlers to be directed to the nearest shore away from the storm centre In the event of an injured paddler, follow procedure Emergency Procedures 4: Serious Injury or Medical Episode Extreme weather - resulting in mass capsizes Paddlers to stay with boat and swim to nearest bank (50m max) Paddlers If possible, alert Timekeeping Supervisor.
+Event Action Ву Notes Lightning storm Direct all paddlers away from path of storm Timekeeping Supervisor Each group of paddlers to be directed to the nearest shore away from the storm centre In the event of an injured paddler, follow procedure Emergency Procedures 4: Serious Injury or Medical Episode Extreme weather - resulting in mass capsizes Paddlers to stay with boat and swim to nearest bank (50m max) Paddlers If possible, alert Timekeeping Supervisor .
 Once passed and safe to do so, return to the timekeepers.
 In the event of an injured paddler, follow procedure Emergency Procedures 4: Serious Injury or Medical Episode

-APPENDIX 4 SERIOUS INJURY OR MEDICAL EPISODE
+EMERGENCY PROCEDURE 4 SERIOUS INJURY OR MEDICAL EPISODE